 Overseas economies as a whole are gradually heading toward a pick-up, although a lackluster performance is partly seen.
 In this situation, exports have generally been picking up.
-Business fixed investment is starting to pick up as corporate profits have improved.
-Public investment has continued to increase, and the pick-up in housing investment has become evident.
+Business fixed investment has been picking up as corporate profits have improved.
+Public investment has continued to increase, and housing investment has also increased.
 Private consumption has remained resilient, with some improvement observed in the employment and income situation.
 Reflecting these developments in demand both at home and abroad, industrial production is increasing moderately.
+Business sentiment has continued to improve.